jasonaaronwilson/omni-archive/README.md

 (though doesn't support output alignment and POSIX info yet amoung other things yet).

-Since I'm the current author, this code will eventually be both a library and a command line tool.
+This code will eventually be both a library and a command line tool though currently it is not split into a library.

 # Conclusion